bu-bioinfo/bf510/the_instrument.md

 “The Instrument” is a tool we are developing in this class to help identify potentially hidden biases in a text.

+The Instrument is intended to simultaneously meet the following goals:

+1. **Help you develop critical analysis skills** when reading texts.
+2. **Help you build an intuition for identifying bias and opinions** in texts.
+3. **Measure how your skills from 1 & 2 change over the course**
+4. **Create a dataset of annotations for a corpus of documents** that capture the specific instances of bias-related aspects of the component texts

 ## Background & Rationale

 Claims made in texts, be they news, opinion, or scientific articles, always